Tarro

 Tarro is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Tarro is around 1,711, reflecting an increase of 8 people since the 2021 Census which reported a population of 1,703.
-This increase was inferred from AreaSearch's estimation of the resident population at 1,710 following examination of the latest ERP data release by the ABS in June 2024 and an additional 2 validated new addresses since the Census date.
-This results in a population density ratio of approximately 295 persons per square kilometer.
-Overseas migration contributed around 55% of overall population gains during recent periods, primarily driving growth for the area.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+As of Feb 2026, the estimated population of the suburb of Tarro is around 1,711.
+This figure represents an increase of 8 people from the 2021 Census count of 1,703.
+The increase is inferred from a resident population estimate of 1,710 by AreaSearch, based on examination of the latest ERP data release by the ABS in June 2024 and validation of two new addresses since the Census date.
+This results in a population density ratio of 295 persons per square kilometer.
+Overseas migration contributed approximately 55% of overall population gains during recent periods for Tarro.

-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Considering projected demographic shifts, locations outside capital cities are anticipated to have lower quartile growth.
-The suburb of Tarro is expected to grow by 68 persons to reach a population of around 1,779 by 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 5% in total over the 17-year period.
+Based on projected demographic shifts, Tarro is expected to grow by 64 persons to 2041, reflecting an increase of approximately 3.7% over the 17-year period.

 Frequently Asked Questions - Population